 These six Books trivia questions were meant to show you a small fraction of what you could use for any upcoming virtual events.
 If you’re interested in learning more, do visit our Books trivia questions section on our website.
 We have a wide range of categories you can choose from such as Romance, Science Fiction, Shakespeare, Dutch Literature, Anne Frank, British Literature, and so on.

-How do I pick a cool team trivia name?
+How do I pick a cool virtual team trivia name?

 Assigning each team with a unique trivia name is such a fun experience that we can’t understand how sometimes people forget about it.